 This article is also available on Medium.

-In the previous article of this series, we saw what a RTS video game is, how to program a core feature (placing buildings) and the basics of Unity’s UI system.
 Another crucial part of RTS games is the management of in-game resources such as gold, wood, stone… Those resources can be collected by the player from the environment via different means (usually, using specific buildings that allow you to harvest a specific resource type) and then later re-used to produce and upgrade your units.

 We won’t discuss resource collection today but rather focus on defining and using in-game resources for our building construction.